 In the span of two years, I lost 150 pounds strictly through diet and exercise, donated a kidney, and donated part of my liver.
 My body looks like a battlefield and is scarred and has damage that can never be repaired.
 But I have saved the lives of three other people, and my own in the process, so those scars are my forever reminder that life can change for the better if we have the mindset to overcome obstacles and practice kindness, compassion, and generosity both for others and for ourselves.”

 This story was submitted to Love What Matters by Pamela Davis.
-You can follow their journey on Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘I wouldn’t have taken you out if I knew how big you were.’
 I wanted to hide, from myself and everyone else’: Young woman undergoes weight loss transformation, ‘I’ve finally found myself’

 Provide hope for someone struggling.
 SHARE this story on Facebook with family and friends.